OfficeDev/office-ui-fabric-core/README.md

 ##Why Office UI Fabric?
-- Fabric embodies the Office Design Language.
-You get to use the same design language we use in our own products.
-Your web pages or add-ins will feel tightly integrated with Office.
+- Fabric embodies the Microsoft Design Language.
+You get to use the same design language used in Microsoft products, so your experiences feel tightly integrated into Office.
-- Fabric is just like other popular frameworks so its easy to use.
-CSS classes, HTML and JavaScript samples, everything you need to get going building great looking web pages.
+- Fabric is just like other popular frameworks so it's easy to use.
+CSS classes, HTML, and JavaScript samples - everything you need to get going building great looking experiences.
-- Fabric was built from the ground up for Office so there's no excessive overriding of pre-existing frameworks.
+- Fabric is built from the ground up for Office so there is no excessive overriding of pre-existing frameworks.
 - Fabric integrates with other frameworks like Bootstrap.
 Uniquely namespaced classes prevent conflicts.
+- Fabric is built with **LESS** for powerful customization.
 - Full language support (including right-to-left behavior) helps take the guesswork out of localization.
-- You have full access to the source code and samples.
-You can tailor Fabric for your own specific needs.
+- Full access to the source code and samples.
+You can tailor Fabric to your own specific needs.

 ##Why open source?

-The Office UI Fabric project was originally developed by the **OneDrive and SharePoint Design Studio** in order to…
+The Office UI Fabric project is developed and maintained by the **OneDrive and SharePoint Design Studio** in order to...
 - Help the broader development community build add-ins and applications for Office 365.
 - Provide a point of reference for the evolving Office 365 Design Language.
 - Create a community around the Office 365 UI/UX that contributes to better experiences for everyone who builds for Office.